Lrebaud/ICARE/README.md

 This package contains the Individual Coefficient Approximation for Risk Estimation (ICARE) survival model.
 For ensembling strategies, it also includes a dedicated bagging aggregator.

-This model was the winning solution for the [MICCAI 2022](https://conferences.miccai.org/2022/en/) challenge: HEad and neCK TumOR segmentation and outcome prediction in PET/CT images ([HECKTOR 2022](https://hecktor.grand-challenge.org/)) for the outcome prediction task.
+This model was the winning solution for the [MICCAI 2022](https://conferences.miccai.org/2022/en/) challenge: HEad and neCK TumOR ([HECKTOR](https://hecktor.grand-challenge.org/)) for the outcome prediction task from PET/CT.

 ## Description